-Consideration of 2016 Advisory Vote on Executive Compensation
+Consideration of 2017 Advisory Vote on Executive Compensation

-At our 2016 Annual Meeting of Stockholders, we conducted our first annual non-binding advisory vote on the compensation of our named executive officers, commonly referred to as a "say-on-pay" vote, in accordance with Section 14A of the Securities Exchange Act of 1934.
-The 2016 say-on-pay vote received strong support from stockholders, garnering an affirmative vote of over 90%.
-That is, over 90% of the votes cast by stockholders on this proposal were cast in support of the compensation paid to our named executive officers.
+At our 2017 Annual Meeting of Stockholders, we conducted our annual non-binding advisory vote on the compensation of our named executive officers, commonly referred to as a "say-on-pay" vote, in accordance with Section 14A of the Exchange Act.
+The 2017 say-on-pay vote received strong support from our stockholders, with over 90% of the votes cast on this proposal voted in support of the compensation paid to our named executive officers.
 While this vote is considered to be a non-binding advisory vote, our compensation committee and Board of Directors carefully consider the voting results.
-Given the strong level of support evidenced by the 2016 say-on-pay vote, our compensation committee decided to maintain our general approach to executive compensation and made no significant changes to our executive compensation program.
+Given the strong level of support evidenced by the 2017 say-on-pay vote, our compensation committee decided to maintain our general approach to executive compensation and made no significant changes to our executive compensation program during 2017.
 However, the compensation committee will continue to monitor the executive compensation program to ensure it aligns the interests of our named executive officers with the interests of our stockholders and adequately addresses any stockholder concerns that may be expressed in future votes.

-Our stockholders will have an opportunity annually to cast an advisory vote on the compensation for our named executive officers.
-Consistent with the recommendation of our Board and the preference of our stockholders as reflected in the non-binding advisory vote on the frequency of future "say-on-pay" votes conducted at our 2016 Annual Meeting of Stockholders, we intend to provide for annual advisory votes on the compensation of our named executive officers.
+Consistent with the recommendation of our Board and the preference of our stockholders as reflected in the non-binding advisory vote on the frequency of future "say-on-pay" votes conducted at our 2016 Annual Meeting of Stockholders, our stockholders will have an opportunity annually to cast a non-binding annual advisory vote to approve the compensation of our named executive officers.